geoschem/geos-chem-shared-docs/doc/gcid-data-on-aws.rst

 Example directory structure
 ===========================

-The directory structure of the GEOS-Chem Input Data repository adheres to the format listed below.
-You can see easily browse through the repository using one of the following web links:
+The directory structure of the GEOS-Chem Input Data portal adheres to the format listed below.
+You can see easily browse through the portal using one of the following web links:

 - https://geos-chem.s3.amazonaws.com/index.html (Recommended)
 - http://geoschemdata.wustl.edu